Skip to content

 Open Startup Disk Creator via the Activities search bar and launch the app.

-If the ISO image is in your Download folder and there is just one ISO image, Startup Disk Creator will have selected it; otherwise, select the correct ISO image you want to install.
+If the ISO image is in your Download folder and it’s the only one there, Startup Disk Creator will likely select it automatically.
+Otherwise, choose the correct ISO image you want to use.

 Click Make Startup Disk.